archx3/kobina-koomson/src/blogs/brain-drain-in-a-new-dress.md

 Honestly?
 This is a hard problem.

 The forces pulling our talent abroad, or online, are powerful: better pay, stability, **respect**, access to tools.
-If there's one thing we can learn from the new trend, it's that evidently, that the cause isn't just about wanting to live in countries with better infrastructure with better quality of life but primarily about better opportunities. not about stopping migration—people will always chase better opportunities.
+If there's one thing we can learn from the new trend, it's that evidently, the cause isn't just about wanting to live in countries with better infrastructure with better quality of life but primarily about better opportunities. not about stopping migration, after all, people will always chase better opportunities anyway.

 But that doesn’t mean we’re powerless.